 Father: Milo, King of Griffin’s home kingdom.
 Has the purple-eye-trait, bears the Tornheim name.
-Youngest of 3 brothers.
+Youngest of a large family.

 Griffin’s childhood was fraught with frustrations.
 Hailing from a kingdom of humans that not only rejected, but actively feared and despised magic, the eventual revelation of his abilities in late childhood went as well as one would expect.
 Unbeknownst to all but Griffin’s father, his late mother was an exemplary magic-user and elementalist; the fact unfortunately did not save Griffin from a hasty ushering out of the kingdom’s proverbial spotlight, as well as the revocation of any and all rights to the throne.

-A hostile home environment that surfaced after his magical powers were revealed, and doubly so after his father remarried proved unconducive to Griffin’s education.
-Despite being preternaturally gifted academically, he was a poor student, preferring to use his limited powers to heckle the waitstaff, steal from the kitchens, sleep in the gardens, and meander about the libraries, absorbing massive texts.
+A hostile home environment that surfaced after his magical powers were revealed, and doubly so after his father’s new marriage proved unconducive to Griffin’s education.
+Despite being preternaturally gifted academically, he was a poor student, preferring to use his limited powers and sharp intellect to patronize his teachers, embarrass wealthy guests, steal from the kitchens, sleep in the gardens, and meander about the libraries, absorbing massive texts.
 He was functionally trapped within the castle walls, a shameful stain on an otherwise pristine royal lineage.

 So Griffin’s life likely would have continued, simply existing until diplomatic relations had the sense and stealth to get around his father to assassinate him and tidy the “problem” once and for all.
 While his kingdom and lineage had many more intricacies than Griffin will ever know, what he experienced eventually boiled over through repeated arguments with his father, culminating in a successful runaway attempt.
 Griffin’s flight from his home kingdom, while executed in anger and desperation, was tinged with hope – the hope that one day, he could prove himself to his father.